SchumacherFM/blog-cs/content/projects/2017-03-04-edge-side-includes-with-caddy.md

 <a href="http://stackoverflow.com/questions/5960598/varnish-and-esi-how-is-the-performance" target="_blank">Stack Overflow: Varnish and ESI, how is the performance?</a>

-CaddyESI solves this problem: <a href="http://serverfault.com/questions/737229/varnish-esi-streaming-response-is-it-possible-not-to-stream-the-response" target="_blank">Varnish ESI Streaming Response - Is it possible NOT to stream the response</a>
+ESI for Caddy solves this problem: <a href="http://serverfault.com/questions/737229/varnish-esi-streaming-response-is-it-possible-not-to-stream-the-response" target="_blank">Varnish ESI Streaming Response - Is it possible NOT to stream the response</a>

-CaddyESI solves this problem: <a href="http://www.eschrade.com/page/magento-esi-varnish-and-performance/" target="_blank">ESchrade - Kevin Schroeder - MAGENTO, ESI, VARNISH AND PERFORMANCE</a>
+ESI for Caddy solves this problem: <a href="http://www.eschrade.com/page/magento-esi-varnish-and-performance/" target="_blank">ESchrade - Kevin Schroeder - MAGENTO, ESI, VARNISH AND PERFORMANCE</a>

 #### BigPipe